-Hot flashes, night sweats, insomnia, mood changes are symptoms that affect a lot of women when they reach a certain age.
-On average, american women enter menopause around 51.
+Hot flashes, night sweats, insomnia and mood changes are symptoms that affect a lot of women when they reach a certain age.
+On average, American women enter menopause around 51.
 But it can occur as early as your 40s.
 It’s called perimenopause and it shares many of the classic menopause symptoms, including hot flashes, decreased libido and forgetfulness, but may also manifest in worsening PMS, weight gain and infertility.
 It’s a little different from menopause, which can be clinically diagnosed after a year without a period.

 Tresa Lombardi, MD, an obstetrician and gynecologist (OB-GYN) with Scripps Clinic says the menopausal transition is a spectrum; the years before and after period cessation share many of the same symptoms.
 “Menopause is a normal transition that comes with age, but bothersome symptoms that disrupt your daily life can warrant treatment.”